Focus Friday

 SHUTTER SPEED

 Adjusting the shutter speed means changing how long your shutter stays open (aka how long the camera sensor is exposed to light).
-If you set your shutter speed to 1/60, the image will be brighter than if you set your shutter speed to 1/2000.
-In addition to bright vs. dark, shutter speed also has a lot to do with stopping (or not stopping!) motion.
+If you set your shutter speed to 1/60 (one sixtieth of a second), the image will be brighter than if you set your shutter speed to 1/2000 (one two-thousandth of a second).
+In addition to more vs. less light, shutter speed also has a lot to do with stopping (or not stopping!) motion.
 The longer the shutter stays open, the more motion is captured.
 With the same two examples, let's say your shutter is set to 1/60 at a sporting event.
 You might see too much blur as the athletes move quickly.
-But setting it to 1/2000 might be good enough to "stop" the action.
+But setting it to 1/2000 might be good enough to "stop" the action for a crisp shot.
 APERTURE Changing the aperture means you are making the lens opening wider or narrower.
-A wider aperture (lower f-number) means more light as well as a narrower depth of field, while a narrower aperture (higher f-number) means less light as well as a wider depth of field.
-(Depth of field is the distance of focus in an image.
-Wide depth of field means lots of parts of the image are in focus.
-Narrow depth of field means only one part of the image is in focus while the rest are blurry.)
+A wider aperture (lower f-number, like f/1.8) means more light as well as a narrower depth of field, while a narrower aperture (higher f-number, like f/16) means less light as well as a wider depth of field.
+Depth of field is the distance of focus between the subject and its foreground and background.
+Wide depth of field means lots of parts of the image are in focus - things closer to the camera and things way behind the subject are more focused.
+Narrow depth of field means the subject you're focused on is crisp and in focus while the rest of the foreground and background are more blurry.
 ISO Increasing ISO allows you to work with less light.
 BUT!
 This is not a magic button to make the darkness in every low-light situation you are in go away.
 As you increase ISO, the image gets brighter, but quality gets lower.
-You will start to notice graininess in your images the higher you go.
+You will start to notice graininess in your images the higher the ISO you go.
 Homework:

 Happy Friday, and happy shooting!
 Autumn